khangbkk23/GridWorldWithRL/README.md

-# 🧠 DQN GridWorld RL Project
+# 🧠 DQN Agent for GridWorld & OpenAI Gym Environments

-A simple implementation of Deep Q-Learning (DQN) in a 4x4 GridWorld environment using PyTorch.
-The project allows you to train an agent, test its performance, and visualize results.
+A PyTorch implementation of Deep Q-Learning (DQN) for various GridWorld scenarios and classic OpenAI Gym environments.
+This project demonstrates how to train a DQN agent using both custom GridWorld environments and standard OpenAI Gym environments like CartPole and LunarLander.

 ---